+The before

-The inform nation you provide below is used by the Management Service to connect
+📢 🗾 to the Rej nation you provide below is used by the Management Service to connect pository.
+The Management Service writes configuration and scheduled

-to the Rep pository.
-The Management Service writes configuration and scheduled data to the Repository.
+collection data to the Repository.

+Repository

-Repository Server: MyDNSSQLDM,916
+Server: MyDNSSQLDM,916

 Database: SQLdmRepositoryForAG

 Authentication: SQL Server Authentication

 User N ame: sa

-Passw ord: xxxxxxx
+Passw ord:

+-

 Test Successfully connected to the Repository